Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 }
 ```

-The `save` function does all the heavy lifting by:
+The `search` function does all the heavy lifting by:

 - It composes `searchQuery` filter by concatenating conditions (`state`, `county`, `classification`, `highTemp`, `point`) present in `params`;